Centre

 • Integrative methodology.
 While valuing traditional methods, we move beyond disciplinary silos to embrace holistic, ecological, and multilevel approaches to conscious experience.

 • Expansive research.
-Among other topics, we have a special interest in creativity and meaning, embodiment and environment, individual variation, and the self–world relationship.
+Among other topics, we have a special interest in meaning, embodiment, individual variation, and the self–world relationship.

 Our Approach